aquasecurity/tfsec/docs/checks/aws/ec2/index.md

 - [no-secrets-in-user-data](no-secrets-in-user-data) User data for EC2 instances must not contain sensitive AWS keys

 - [no-sensitive-info](no-sensitive-info) Ensure all data stored in the launch configuration EBS is securely encrypted

+- [require-vpc-flow-logs-for-all-vpcs](require-vpc-flow-logs-for-all-vpcs) VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+After you've created a flow log, you can view and retrieve its data in Amazon CloudWatch Logs.
+It is recommended that VPC Flow Logs be enabled for packet "Rejects" for VPCs.

 - [volume-encryption-customer-key](volume-encryption-customer-key) EBS volume encryption should use Customer Managed Keys